impossibleflight/swift-query/README.md

 #### Prefetching relationships

-To improve performance when you know you'll need related objects, you can prefetch relationships to reduce database trips:
+When you know you'll need related objects, you can prefetch relationships to reduce trips to the persistent store:

 ```swift
 // Prefetch a single relationship